Panama City Beach, Florida: Education

 Surfside Middle School serves as the main middle school and Arnold High School serves as the main high school for Panama City Beach.

-Primary and secondary public education is provided by the Bay District Schools (BDS).
+Primary and secondary public education is provided by the Bay District Schools.

-The Gulf Coast State College is located in Panama City, just across the Hathaway Bridge from Panama City Beach.

-The Florida State University Panama City branch campus is also located in Panama City, just across the Hathaway Bridge from Panama City Beach.
+Gulf Coast State College is located in Panama City, just across the Hathaway Bridge from Panama City Beach.
+Florida State University Panama City, a branch campus, is also located in Panama City.

 Transportation

 The Northwest Florida Beaches International Airport (ECP) provides commercial flights into the area.
 The airport serves private aircraft, domestic passenger flights, and freight/cargo flights.
 It is the first international airport to be constructed after the September 11 terrorist attacks.
 Other modes of transportation include scooters, which can be rented by the day, as well as taxi and shuttle companies, which are permitted by the local police.

 Panama City Beach also has public bus transportation known as Bayway available hourly Monday through Saturday.
-The Bayway runs throughout the county giving its tourists and locals the resource they need to get around Bay County.
+The Bayway runs throughout the county.